GPJS – Part 1: The Music

 Mind you, I had no formal training in music, other than the most basic training one gets in elementary school, you know, like, “This is a quarter note.
 This is a whole rest.
 This line on the staff is G.” And in junior high when I was in the choir for three years.

 I’d started dabbling in writing songs.
 I tried writing a hymn once, including four part harmonizing like in the hymn book at church.
 I showed it to Louis.
-He sat down at his piano, played about one bar of it, then said to me, “Do you know what a chord is?”
+He sat down at his piano, played about two bars of it, and said to me, “Do you know what a chord is?”

 Armed with all this knowledge, I commenced writing a rock opera.
-I bought a booklet of sheet music for Jesus Christ Superstar and studied it to shreds, the kind with two stanzas, lyrics inserted between them, piano accompaniment in the stanzas, and guitar chords above.
+I bought a booklet of sheet music for Jesus Christ Superstar and studied it to shreds, the kind with two stanzas of piano accompaniment, lyrics inserted between them, and guitar chords above.
 I bought me a cheap guitar and taught myself to strum those magical chords Louis taught me about.
-I learned how to recognize what note each key on the piano would produce.
-I learned how to bang out my own songs on either instrument, but never learned how to play anything I didn’t write.
+I learned how to recognize the notes on the piano.
+I taught myself how to bang out my own songs on either guitar or piano, but never learned how to play anything I didn’t write beyond “Chopsticks.”

 But first I had to answer one big question.
 What story was I going to tell?
 Webber and Rice already beat me to the most important story in my life, the story of Jesus.
 Okay, then what’s the second most important story in my life as a young Mormon?